AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 >title="Folder path format"
 >abstract="Enter the folder path (prefix) within your Amazon S3 bucket where your audience files are stored.<br><ul><li>Do not start paths with a forward slash (/).</li><li>Include a trailing slash at the end of the path.</li><ul><br>Example: `base/path/`"

-Provide your credentials to connect your AWS S3 bucket to Real-Time CDP Collaboration.
+Provide your credentials to connect your Amazon S3 bucket to Real-Time CDP Collaboration.

 **Input fields**